Policies and Procedures

-N.B in September 2021 the Parish Council adopted the latest model Standing Orders and Financial Regulations from the National Association of Local Councils.
-Minor alterations need to be made to make them fit Cottingham Parish Council’s needs and the final versions will be available as soon as possible.
+In September 2021 the Parish Council adopted the latest model Standing Orders and Financial Regulations from the National Association of Local Councils.
+Minor alterations were made to make them fit Cottingham Parish Council’s needs and the final versions can be seen below.

 Complaints regarding Councillors

 When Councillors become Councillors, they must sign a declaration of acceptance of office, which includes an undertaking to adhere to a Code of Conduct.

 Cottingham Parish Council makes use of the East Riding of Yorkshire Council Code of Conduct and we adopted the latest version in October 2021

 Any complaints regarding the conduct of Councillors should be made in writing and addressed to Mathew Buckley, Monitoring Officer, East Riding of Yorkshire Council, County Hall, Beverley, East Yorkshire HU17 9BA or e-mailed to firstname.lastname@example.org.

 Cottingham Parish Council has a Personnel Committee and any complaints regarding members of staff should be addressed to that Committee.
 The complaint will then be investigated using our internal staff disciplinary process.

 At the Full Parish Council meeting in October 2021, Cottingham Parish Council adopted the following Social Media Policy

 Emergency Plan & Getting Ready for the Unexpected

 Cottingham Parish Council is currently (October 2021) in the process of rewriting its Emergency Plan and the new version will be posted here as soon as it is complete.